What is the Title IV code for UD (use this code for FAFSA)?

 When should I complete the FAFSA?

-New!!
-The 2017/18 FAFSA will be released three months early on October 1, 2016.
-The income information will be based on 2015 (called prior prior year or PPY) for
+The FAFSA will be released on October 1st of each year.
+The income information will be based on 2017 tax information (called prior prior year

 What is the deadline for FAFSA?